Works Register Home Log In Authors

 When the mind holds its attention to numerous objects,

-And the myriad of thoughts interfere with the discernment of emptiness.
+And the many thoughts interfere with seeing emptiness.

 Reduce the number of phenomena